 1. Determine when your disability began to interfere with your ability to work

 “Social Security goes through a five-step sequential evaluation to determine whether someone is disabled or not, and the very first step of that is whether you’re working,” said Wayne Giles a disability attorney in Bountiful, Utah.
-“If you’re making $1,090 or more gross before taxes or any deductions, you won’t qualify for disability, regardless of your medical condition.
+“If you’re making income of $1,090 or more gross before taxes or any deductions, you won’t qualify for disability payments, regardless of your medical condition.
 So, looking at the date your disability begins, typically you’ll look at your last day of work and say your disability began the next day, because you’re not going to qualify before that point.”

 2. List every condition that limits your abilities to work

 Not just the one you think will lead to an approval for SSD benefits.
 You never know if a combination of conditions may classify you as disabled.

 3. Don’t downplay your symptoms

 Sometimes people downplay symptoms, especially mental ones, in an effort to save face.
 It’s important to be as accurate as possible on your initial application.
 The SSA is not going to judge you, they’re just trying to get an accurate picture of your health.